 You do not need a mathematics background to enjoy this novel.
 However, having spent time in a university mathematics department myself, I felt Colgan really captured the lighter side of the culturally diverse group of oddball characters (and egos) that typically inhabit such a place.
 For example, she draws upon the rivalry between pure mathematicians and physicists to great comic effect.

 And the audiobook narrated by Lucy Price-Lewis… Compulsive listening for me, often into the wee hours, chuckling to myself no less.
 Her distinction between character voices and comic timing was of a very high standard.
 Listen to an audio sample.
+And, to give you a sense of the humour involved, apparently it was Jenny’s aversion to Matthew McConaughey led to her writing this rom-com novel.

 Jenny T Colgan’s Resistance Is Futile is a romantic comedy come save-the-world adventure with a rebellious, geeky tone that I could ‘totally’ see being made into a movie.